Trending in Nigeria

 This will also position Nigerians to appreciate the control and sustainability that using homemade products might bring.

-Notably, while tariffs on Nigerian goods have increased, the U.S. recently struck a deal with China to reduce mutual tariffs.
-Hopefully, Nigeria could get a similar deal.
+Notably, the U.S. recently struck a deal with China to reduce mutual tariffs.
+Hopefully, the effects would be reduced.

 Summary